Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Introduction

-Following this research direction further, we propose a new graph class of {\em proper $k$-mixed-thin graphs} (Definition~\ref{def:mixThin}) which is related to previous generalizations of interval graphs to thin~\cite{DBLP:journals/orl/ManninoORC07} and proper thin~\cite{DBLP:journals/dam/BonomoE19} graphs.
-We show some basic properties and relations of our new class, and prove that $k$-mixed-thin graphs have the twin-width linearly bounded in~$k$ with an efficient construction of a contraction sequence.
+Another well-known class of graphs with bounded twin-width are proper interval graphs, also known as unit interval graphs (in contrast, the twin-width of general interval graphs is known to be unbounded \cite{DBLP:conf/soda/BonnetGKTW21}).
+In this paper, we significantly generalize proper interval graphs to a new class which is still of bounded twin-width.
+We call this new class {\em proper $k$-mixed-thin graphs} (where $k\in \mathbb{N}^+$, see Definition~\ref{def:mixThin}) since it is related to previous generalizations of interval graphs to thin~\cite{DBLP:journals/orl/ManninoORC07} and proper thin~\cite{DBLP:journals/dam/BonomoE19} graphs.
+We show some basic properties and relations of our new class, and prove that the twin-width of any proper $k$-mixed-thin graph is at most linear in~$k$.
+Moreover, a contraction sequence can be constructed efficiently if a proper mixed-thin representation of the graph is given.
 This result brings new possibilities of proving boundedness of twin-width for various graph classes in a direct and efficient way.
-The aspect of an efficient construction of the relevant contraction sequence is quite important from the algorithmic point of view; the exact twin-width is NP-hard to determine~\cite{DBLP:journals/corr/abs-2112-08953}, and no efficient approximations of it are known in general.
+The aspect of an efficient construction of the relevant contraction sequence is quite important from the algorithmic point of view; the exact twin-width is \textsc{NP}-hard to determine~\cite{DBLP:conf/icalp/BergeBD22}, and no efficient approximations of it are known in general.